 “What’s the best camera for photographing jewelry (sterling silver, diamond, closeup shots, etc.) for websites and professional product images?”

-This question is probably the most popular.
-It frequently appears in various industry-related forums – a proof that the proliferation of options has sent people confused and overwhelmed; thereby, making it a bit difficult to identify the right and most appropriate choice.
+This question is probably the most popular as it frequently pops up in various industry-related forums.
+It’s proof that the proliferation of options has sent people confused and overwhelmed; thereby, making it a bit difficult to identify the right and most appropriate choice for your products.

 Nowadays, most, if not all, DSLR cameras are fit for the job.
 In fact, more than the camera, one of the major concerns when deciding on jewelry photography equipment is the lighting system and the lens you’ll be using.
 Nevertheless, here are some cameras to check for taking jewelry images.